Kids will love studying the birds in their own backyards with this fun backyard birds unit study! It includes books, experiments, and printables!

 Afterward, let kids explore beaks with this fun “Give Me A…Beak“ activity!
 They can then fill out the corresponding activity page from my Backyard Birds pack

 Backyard Birds Printable

-This Backyard Birds printable is probably my favorite so far!
+This bird unit is probably my favorite so far!
 I mentioned above a few of the recording pages I created for this unit.
 They go with the hands-on activities I linked.
-There are also 3-part cards, a book list, notebooking pages, and more!
-The Backyard Birds Unit Study contains 21 pages of bird-learning fun!
-Don’t miss out.